brack3t/Djrill/README.rst

             msg = DjrillMessage(subject, text_content, from_email, to, tags=tags, from_name=from_name)
             msg.attach_alternative(html_content, "text/html")
             msg.send()
+            ... # you'll want to return some sort of HttpResponse

 Any tags over 50 characters in length are silently ignored.
 Same for any attached alternatives after the first one.